Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Things to Consider:

-• Moderate traffic on sections of Charoen Krung Road.
+• Moderate traffic is encountered along sections of Charoen Krung & Song Wat Road.

-• Narrow lanes are shared with pedestrians and local vehicles.
+• Narrow streets in Talat Noi are shared with pedestrians, delivery vehicles and local businesses.

 Local Insight